-- The truly incredible writing.
+The truly incredible writing.
 I frequently find myself thinking “God, this is good!” when reading Tolstoy.

 The intricate portrayal of characters and their connections.
-The characters weave, separate, and reflect on each other’s situations in a way that is truly skilful.
+The characters’ lives weave and separate, and they reflect on each other’s situations in such a clever way.

-- The incredible love stories.
-Some of my favourite literary matches are in this text.
+The love stories.
+Some of my favourite literary matches are in War and Peace.

 The great explorations of life and death.
 Read the book and savour its words.
 “A sense of remoteness from all earthy things, and a strangely joyful lightness of being…”

 Pierre Bezukhov is a truly remarkable character, and his transformation is great to follow.
 Pierre learns that “man was created for happiness, and happiness lies within”, and goes on to state that as there is “a limit to suffering and a limit to freedom”, “there is nothing in the world to be frightened of”.
 This latter phrase means the most to me – it helps me realise that my anxiety is entirely meaningless and trivial.

 It demonstrates a true passion for living.

 You learn a bit about history.
 Napoleon is described from so many perspectives, and you can experience the historical context for yourself from a really great angle.

-- Tolstoy was a fascinating yet very flawed man.
+Tolstoy was a fascinating yet very flawed man.
 He first visited a brothel at fourteen, was watched by the Russian secret police, and had a game with his brother that involved standing in a corner and not thinking of “anything white” for thirty minutes.
 What more can I say?
 If you’d like to learn more about him, you might like The Last Station film about his life.

 The characters are never static, but constantly developing.
 We see how they grow and change because of events, feelings, and other characters.